By popular request, here’s the return of an old favourite …

-I HEAR PEOPLE complaining that "Christ is being taken out of Christmas."
+I HEAR COMPLAINTS AGAIN that "Christ is being taken out of Christmas."
 Everyone from the Vatican to Fox News is complaining about the "War against Christmas" (TM) -- about the "widespread revolt" against "Christian values and symbols from the holiday."

 Here's what I say about those complaints.
 So what if Christ is taken out of Christmas?
-Christ was never in Christmas, except in fiction and by order of the Council of Trent.
-In fact, Jesus wasn't even born in December, let alone at Christmas time: he was born in July*.
-Which makes him a cancer.
+Christ was never in Christmas, except in fiction and by order of the Pope.
+In fact, Jesus wasn't even born in December, let alone at Christmas time: he was born in July* -- which makes him a cancer**.
 Just like religion.

 Fact is, 'Christmas' was originally not even a Christian festival at all.
 The celebration we now all enjoy was originally the lusty pagan festival to celebrate the winter solstice, the festival that eventually became the Roman Saturnalia.
 This time of year in the northern hemisphere (from whence these traditions started) is when days stopped getting darker and darker, and started once again to lengthen.
+This was a time of the year for optimism.
 The end of the hardest part of the year was in sight (particularly important up in places like Lapland where all-day darkness was the winter rule), and food stocks would soon be replenished.

 All this was something worth celebrating with enthusiasm, with gusto and with plenty of food and drink and pleasures of the flesh -- and if those Norse sagas tell us anything, they tell us those pagans knew a thing or two about that sort of celebration!
 They celebrated a truly Salacious Saturnalia.

 One popular celebration involved having a chap put on the horns and skin of the dead animal being roasted in the fire (worn with the fur side inside), and giving out gifts of food to revellers.
-This guy represented Satan, and the revellers were celebrating beating him back for another year (I swear, I'm not making this up).
+This guy represented Satan, and the revellers celebrating beating him back for another year by making him a figure of fun (I swear, I'm not making this up).
 Observant readers will spot that the gift-giving and the fur-lined red outfit (and even the name, almost) are still with us in the form of Santa.
-Happy Satanmas, Santa!
+So Happy Satanmas, Santa!

 SUCH WERE THE celebrations of the past.
-Dark Age do-gooders who wanted to spread their misery and who thought everyone should be sitting at home mortifying their flesh instead of throwing themselves into such lewd and lusty revels, very soon hit upon a solution: first they stole the festivals, and then they sanitised them.
+But the Dark Age do-gooders didn’t like the pagan revels.
+These ghouls of the graveyard wanted to spread the misery of their religion; they thought everyone should be sitting at home mortifying their flesh instead of throwing themselves into such lewd and lusty revels – and very soon they hit upon a solution: first they stole the festivals, and then they sanitised them.
+Instead of lusty revels with Satan and mistletoe, we got insipid nonsense around a manger.
 (Just think, the first 'Grinch' who stole Christmas was really a Pope!)
 Given this history, it's churlish of today's sanitised saints of sobriety to be complaining now about history reasserting itself.